The creativity of author, designer, broadcaster Ben Arogundade

 JESSICA'S WORLD: (From the top): Hollywood actress Jessica Alba as a young girl visits Santa Claus with her brother Josh; Alba's parents - her father Mark is of Mexican and Spanish ancestry, and her mother Catherine, is of English, Danish, Welsh, German and French extraction; Jessica appeared on the cover of the March 2008 edition of 'Latina', after a series of lies that she was in denial of her heritage appeared on the Internet.
 Alba graces the cover of the August 2014 edition GQ magazine.

-*JESSICA ALBA'S ETHNICITY, NATIONALITY, RACE, ACCORDING TO GOOGLE SEARCH
+*ACTRESS JESSICA ALBA’S ETHNICITY, NATIONALITY, PARENTS RACE - ACCORDING TO GOOGLE SEARCH

-The number of people worldwide who Google the question, “Is Jessica Alba black?” each month.
+The number of people worldwide who Google the phrase, “Is Jessica Alba black?”, each month.

-The number of people worldwide who Google the phrase, “Jessica Alba parents” each month.
+The number of people worldwide who Google the variants, “Jessica Alba’s ethnicity, nationality, parents race background & heritage”, each month.

 *All figures for “Actress Jessica Alba’s Ethnicity, Nationality, Parents Race - According to Google Search”, supplied by Google.
 Stats include global totals for laptop and desktop computers and mobile devices.